 - Adenoid Cystic Carcinoma

 Adenoid Cystic Carcinoma appears to be a slow-growing, low-grade oral cancer when looked under the microscope.
 However, they are hard to get rid of as they tend to spread along the nerves.
-This kind of cancer tumors tend to come back after treatment and sometimes they can come back years later.
+This kind of cancer tumor tends to come back after treatment, and sometimes they can even come back years later.

 Adenocarcinoma is used to describe the cancers which start in gland cells.
 There are multiple types of Salivary Gland Adenocarcinomas.

-- Polymorphous Low-Grade adenocarcinoma: These tumors mostly grow slower and they tend to be cured.
-They tend to start in the minor salivary glands.
+- Polymorphous Low-Grade adenocarcinoma: These tumors mostly grow slower, and they tend to be cured.
+They start in the minor salivary glands.
 They are most commonly found in the palate.

 What are the symptoms and signs of Oral cancer?

-- Oral cancer can cause a sore on the mouth or on the lip that does not heal.
+- A mouth sore on the lip that does not heal.

-- Patients may also feel their ears hurting that won’t go away.
+- Pain in the ears that won’t go away.

-- White, red, red and white or dark patches start to form in or on the mouth and lips of the affected person.
+- White, red, or dark patches in the mouth and lips

 What are the causes of Oral Cancer?

-Oral cancers usually begin to grow from the thin, flat cells called squamous cells which form the lips and inside of the mouth.
+Oral cancers usually begin to grow from the thin, flat cells called squamous cells that form the lips and inside of the mouth.
 Most of the oral cancers are squamous cell carcinomas.
 The actual cause of the mutation occurring in the cell has not been identified yet.
-But doctors have figured out some risk factors which increase the risks of oral cancers.

 Risk Factors involved in Oral Cancer

-Alcohol: Excessive regular intake of alcohol can increase the risk of being affected by oral cancers.
+- Alcohol: Excessive intake of alcohol on a regular basis can increase the risk of being affected by oral cancers.
 Oral cancers occur around six times more in drinkers than non-drinkers.
-A 2008 study suggests that the breakdown product of alcohols, acetaldehyde, can increase the risks of oral cancers.
+A 2008 study suggests that the breakdown product of alcohol, acetaldehyde, can increase the risks of oral cancers.

-The combination of these two takes the risk factor even further than them being taken on their own.
-According to the National Institutes of Health, nicotine and alcohol together serve around 80% oral cancer cases in males and around 65% in women.
+The combination of these two increases the risk even further.
+According to the National Institutes of Health, nicotine, and alcohol together serve around 80% oral cancer cases in males and around 65% in women.

-Human Papillomavirus: Human papillomavirus (HPV) causes human papillomavirus infection (HPV infection).
+- Human Papillomavirus: Human papillomavirus (HPV) causes human papillomavirus infection (HPV infection).
 Most HPV infections cause and/or show any symptoms and can be resolved in two years.
-However, there are some cases where it can go a little over the top and can cause precancerous lesions which can then convert into cancer tumors.
-There are over 180 types of known papillomavirus and type 16, in particular, is a known risk and independent causative factor for oral cancer.
-These infections are usually the most common sexually transmitted infections.
+However, there are some cases where it can go a little over the top and can cause precancerous lesions, which can then convert into cancer tumors.
+There are over 180 types of known papillomavirus, and type 16, in particular, is a known risk and independent causative factor for oral cancer.
 Of all the types, about 40 types can spread through direct sexual contact to genital areas, as well as the mouth and throat.
 Oral HPV infection is transmitted to mouth or throat by oral sex.
-Oral HPV is most common in older age, it tends to affect around 10% of men and 3.6% of women.

-Stem Cell Transplantation: People tend to be in an increased risk of oral squamous cell carcinoma after Hematopoietic Stem Cells Transplantation (HSCT).
-Hematopoietic Stem Cell Transplantation or HSCT is the transplantation of multipotent hematopoietic stem cells that are usually derived from bone marrow, peripheral blood or umbilical cord blood.
-After the transplantation, the immune system of the patient is destroyed or suppressed which can lead to oral cancers with more aggressive behaviour.
+- Stem Cell Transplantation: People tend to be at an increased risk of oral squamous cell carcinoma after Hematopoietic Stem Cells Transplantation (HSCT).
+Hematopoietic Stem Cell Transplantation or HSCT is the transplantation of multipotent hematopoietic stem cells that are usually derived from bone marrow, peripheral blood, or umbilical cord blood.
+After the transplantation, the immune system of the patient is destroyed or suppressed, which can lead to oral cancers with more aggressive behavior.

-Premalignant Lesions: The Premalignant or precancerous lesions are lesions that are benign at the beginning and then they start to grow and cause cancer cells.
+- Premalignant Lesions: The Premalignant or precancerous lesions are lesions that are benign at the beginning, and then they start to grow and cause cancer.

-Gender: Men, in general, have a higher rate of getting cancer than women.
+- Gender: Men, in general, have a higher rate of getting oral cancer than women.
 The rate in men is twice the rate in women.
-Although men also tend to consume more tobacco and alcohol than women.
+Also, men tend to consume more tobacco and alcohol than women.

-Other risk factors: There are other, less-common risk factors as well, which can potentially cause Oral cancer:
+- Other risk factors: There are other, less-common risk factors, which can potentially cause Oral cancer:

-- Fruits and vegetables are important for the human body and a diet with a low to no fruits and vegetable diet can increase the risks of being affected.
+Fruits and vegetables are important for the human body, and a diet with a low intake of fruits and vegetables can increase the risks of being affected.

-- Graft-versus-host disease is a condition which can occur after a stem cell transplantation and these conditions can further lead to the cancer formation.
+Graft-versus-host disease is a condition that can occur after stem cell transplantation, and these conditions can further lead to cancer formation.